Coresets from Trajectories: Selecting Data via Correlation of Loss Differences: Correlation of Loss Differences (CLD)

 \subsection{Coreset Selection Procedure}

 We first train a source model $\thetaS$ on the full dataset $\rmS$, recording per-epoch losses for all training and validation samples.
+This logging piggybacks on the standard training loop; no additional passes over the training set are required.
+Consequently, all training samples are scored at the chosen checkpoints.
 We then compute $\vec{\Delta}_m$ and the \textit{class-specific average validation trajectory} $\vec{\Delta}'_{\rmV, c}$ for each class $c$.

 In accordance with standard practice for coreset selection, we score samples within each class independently.
 For a training sample $\vec z_m\in\rmS$ with label $y_m=c$, its $\CLD$ score is the Pearson correlation between its trajectory and the corresponding class-specific validation trajectory: